Updated February 2020

 - You can also use the app to enter and calculate the toll road charges and parking fees you rack up while rideshare driving..
 These amounts are also deductible as a business expense.

 A percentage of pretty that’s related to your rideshare business is deductible.
-An app is the best way to keep track of a much EVERYTHING you buy.
+An app is the best way to keep track of pretty much EVERYTHING you buy.
 The following self-employed driver tax deductions and more.

 - Gas, satellite radio subscriptions, cell phone mounts.